-The central characters must be the athletes; their battle against raw Norwegian nature, against their own fear and the different slopes’ gravitational forces.
-All this creates the basis for a spectacular tournament.
+The central characters are the athletes; their battle against raw Norwegian nature, against their own fear and the different slopes’ gravitational forces.
+All this forms the basis for a spectacular tournament.

 Some of the world's most spectacular hills in raw Norwegian nature.
 Starting in Holmenkollen, continuing on to Lillehammer, then to Trondheim before finishing off in Vikersund.

 That changes ski jumping.
 Each contender will face 10 competitions within the course of 10 days, with a total of 16 counting ski jumps.
 This is a tournament where the points for the qualification and individual points in team events counts together with the points from the individual events.

 The athletes will have no time to rest!
 That is why we call this the world's most extreme ski jumping tournement ever!
 Experience the thrill and excitement 10 - 19 March!

 09 March 19.30 — Qualifiactions